Skip to content

 Hi, I’m Dennis, a sociologist

-at the University of Münster, Germany.
-My research focuses on the social situations of gender-diverse people, particulary in sports, as well as the role of technology during crises.
-I am a member of an interdisciplinary committee addressing the sensitive issue of medical treatment of intersex/DSD children, and the founder of the multidisciplinary DFG-funded German-Japanese research network “Resilient Healthcare in Times of Multiple Crisis” (RE-CARE).
+and postdoctoral researcher at the University of Münster, Germany.
+My research focuses on the social conditions of gender-diverse people — particularly within sports and healthcare — as well as the role of technology during times of crises.
+I also serve on an interdisciplinary committee addressing the sensitive medical treatment of children with congenital sex differences and founded the German-Japanese research network “Resilient Healthcare in Times of Multiple Crisis” (RE-CARE), which is funded by the DFG.

 Selected Publications